Sakari Suzuki

 Sakari Suzuki (10 October 1899 – January 1995) was an American artist born in Japan.

-Description
+Biography

 Suzuki was born in Iwate, Japan.
 He moved to San Francisco in 1918 to join his father.
 Sukuzi attended California School of Fine Arts there in 1924.
 From 1932 until 1936 he exhibited in New York.
 In 1936 he worked for the Federal Art Project creating murals at the Willard Parker Hospital, which is now demolished.